datacarpentry/socialsci-workshop/setup.md

 permalink: /setup/
 ---

-Installation instructions are available in each lesson for this curriculum.x
+Installation instructions are available in each lesson for this curriculum.